 SUPPLIED TOUCH-UP KIT

-If you have purchased new cabinets, you will often receive a professionally formulated touch-up kit that is specific for your cabinetry finish.
+If you have purchased new cabinets, for a fee, you may receive a professionally formulated touch-up kit that is specific for your cabinetry finish.
 While these aren’t always perfect, they are a great item to have on hand for when you need to make touch-ups.
 For example, the specially formulated Superior Cabinets touch-up kits for Wood and MDF include the following:

 - Touch-Up Stain or Paint Marker